mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 Every ward completes and submits a [Quarterly Report](https://lcr.churchofjesuschrist.org/report/quarterly-report) to Church headquarters.
 The clerk reviews the report with the bishop and submits it before the 15th of the month following the end of each quarter.

-The stake presidency may review the [Quarterly Report](https://lcr.churchofjesuschrist.org/report/quarterly-report) submitted by each ward.
-This will help them monitor progress and know where support and instruction are needed.
+The stake presidency may review each ward’s [Quarterly Report](https://lcr.churchofjesuschrist.org/report/quarterly-report).
+This helps them monitor progress and know where to provide support and instruction.
 Stake council members may also view each [Quarterly Report](https://lcr.churchofjesuschrist.org/report/quarterly-report).

 33.5.2